UKHO/devops-gated-infrastructure-deploy/docs/template-parameters-in-detail.md

 This value will be appended onto the blob name in the form `[TFStateBlobName]:[TerraformWorkspace]`, e.g. `terraform.deployment.tfplan:dev`

-## ManualVerificationMode
+## RunMode

 Controls whether Manual Verfification is to be triggered when changes are detected.
-Valid values are: `Disabled`, `HaltOnDestroy` and `HaltOnAny`.
-Default behaviour if value not provided is HaltOnDestroy.
-A common strategy would be to have HaltOnX for live environment and Disabled for all other environments.
+Valid values are: `PlanOnly`, `VerifyDisabled`, `VerifyOnDestroy` and `VerifyOnAny`.
+Default behaviour if value not provided is VerifyOnDestroy.
+A common strategy would be to have HaltOnX for live environment and VerifyDisabled for all other environments.

 ## TerraformArtifact